whyisthisbroken/atmo-weather-card-backup/README.md

 You can replace the default MDI icons inside a chip with your own animated SVG files.
 The examples use [these](https://github.com/basmilius/weather-icons).

 1. Download the SVG icons and name them after the weather conditions (such as `sunny.svg` or `rainy.svg`).
+The names for the states are standardized; you can find the possible weather states in the official [HA documentation](https://www.home-assistant.io/integrations/weather/#condition-mapping).
 2. Put the files into a folder like `config/www/weather-icons/`.
 3. In your chip config, set `icon` to `weather` and add the folder path to `icon_path`: